TechNSL/technsl/docs/security/networking/reset-my-public-ip.md

 ### Summary

-- Right-click the Start button (the Windows logo in the lower-left).
 - Open Command Prompt  in Admin mode
 - Type ```ipconfig /flushdns``` and press Enter.
 - Type ```ipconfig /registerdns``` and press Enter.